bazelbuild/bazel/site/docs/bazel-and-java.md

 should set this flag so that Bazel and its users can reference the source code's Java version number.
 For more details, see
 [Java language version flag](user-manual.html#flag--java_language_version).

+### Configuring the JVM used to Execute and Test the Code

 Bazel uses one JDK for compilation and another JVM to execute and test the code.